Jobs with a Bachelor of Business Administration

 Education Level Associated with Higher Earnings, Lower Unemployment Rate

-If you are looking for the value of higher education, consider this—the college graduate is expected to earn $1 million more over his or her lifetime than a professional with just a high school diploma.
+If you are looking for the value of higher education, consider thisäóîthe college graduate is expected to earn over $1 million more throughout their lifetime than a professional with just a high school diploma.
 According to the Bureau of Labor Statistics (BLS), education is directly linked to higher annual earnings and lower unemployment rates.

 If you think education doesn’t matter in today’s job market, you are wrong.
 A business degree gives you a competitive edge in the job market and offers versatile skills and knowledge for career diversity and success.